PHP statistics and Brief History

 In 1994 Rasmus Lerdorf wrote logic to track his online resume which he called PHP Tools.
 In 1995 he released the source code for these tools to the public to use and improve it.
 The next year Rasmus added new logic to that started to show some features that we see in today’s version of PHP.
 Again another year later, additional features like database interaction and cookie support was included.
 It’s popularity grew and by Spring 1998 there were 60,000 domains identified with PHP headers.
 At the time, this was about 1% of the Internet.
 (PHP.net)

-- Only 7.3% of these websites are running the current version PHP 8
+- Only 12.7% of these websites are running the current supported version: PHP 8

 The PHP mascot is an elephant.
 Created by Vincent Pontier.
 You can read an interview from Vincent of how it came about.